 Four restaurants supported by three Michelin-starred chefs is an unusual density for a coastal resort anywhere in North Africa.
 It places Tamuda Bay in a specific competitive tier: properties where the food-and-beverage programme is a genuine destination draw rather than a convenience amenity.
 That ambition aligns with the wider Royal Mansour Collection positioning.
 At the Marrakech property, the restaurant programme became a reference point for high-end Moroccan dining in its own right, drawing visitors who were not hotel guests.
 Whether the Tamuda Bay programme achieves the same standing in the northern Morocco context will take time to assess, but the structural investment is clear.

-For guests comparing this to other Moroccan hotels with serious kitchen credentials, the peer set is narrow.
+For guests comparing this to other Moroccan hotels with serious kitchen credentials, the comparable set is narrow.
 La Mamounia in Marrakesh and Kasbah Tamadot in Asni both maintain strong culinary identities, but neither deploys three starred chefs across a single property.
 The comparison shifts the frame: this is a hotel where the dining programme demands separate pre-trip research, not an afterthought managed by an in-house executive chef.

 The Medi-Spa as a Distinct Offering